 The cost of determining the standard of care can vary considerably.
 It depends on:

 - The time period

 - The location of the failure or accident

 - The specialty, trade or profession of the person whose performance is questioned

 - Whether or not there is a well-defined process guiding development of the building or civil engineering structure, and it’s components, or associated with the elements in an accident

 - Identifying the relevant parties in a poorly-defined process and how they are connected

 - The existence of relevant codes, industry standards, and guidelines

-Two cases illustrating how cost and difficulty can vary
+The following two cases illustrate how cost and difficulty can vary:

 - Nicastro, P.E.
 David E., ed., Failure Mechanisms in Building Construction, American Society of Civil Engineers (ASCE) 1997